ximispot/woody/docs/extra/benchmarks.md

 id: benchmarks
 title: 📊 Benchmarks
 description: >-
-  These benchmarks aim to compare the performance of Fiber and other web frameworks.
+  These benchmarks aim to compare the performance of Woody and other web frameworks.
 sidebar_position: 2
 ---